In 2025, a record £60 billion worth of public sector contracts were awarded through framework agreements.

 Using Tussell, you can quickly generate a list of frameworks for a certain buyer or type of buyer using the 'call-off buyer' filter.

-#5 Find soon-to-expire frameworks for future opportunities
+#5 - How to find soon-to-expire frameworks for future opportunities

 Begin building your procurement pipeline by seeing which relevant frameworks may be due for renewal soon.